Hardhat-Enterprises/breaking-captcha/README.md

 ### Recognition

-We will experiment with differnt parameters to achieve optimal results for a SVM clasffier.
+We will experiment with different parameters to achieve optimal results for a SVM classifier.
 We will also experiemnent with other types of classification models to see if we can make some improvements on this step of the pipeline.

 ### Post-processing